Resource Type: Blogs

 3. Newer DTC players are making headway

 Over the past few years, the male grooming segment has expanded, seeing the rise of a range of new, smaller DTC brands.
 These brands offer lines geared towards men, often incorporating subscription-based models, and frequently operate in a price range that sets them above supermarket brands but below luxury ones.
-Many are diversifying away from just razors and shaving cream to offer men’s grooming products that range from fragrance to skincare, inviting customers to try something they’ve never used before.
-In this way, they have managed to satisfy the emerging needs of a growing audience, carving a new ‘premium mass’ space for themselves in a territory traditionally dominated by larger, multi-brand industry giants, chipping away at their market share (FT.com).

 Using a DTC model, these brands have taken advantage of the acceleration of ecommerce and digital technologies of the past few years to reach and engage with an audience that in many cases prefers to buy these products from the comfort of their own home rather than in-store.
-Likewise, they leverage consumer data to personalize their offer to specific customer needs.
-For example, US-based brand Hawthorne used consumer data to create an algorithm that identifies the best products for its customers through a quiz.
-In this way, it helps customers discover its products and creates personalized bundles and male grooming kits for their specific concerns.

 Action it: If you are looking to move into the male grooming category, make sure you team up with a DTC partner who specializes in beauty brands and can give you all the solutions to expand your business seamlessly.

-From ensuring your product is delivered on time to offering best-in-class digital solutions, at THG Ingenuity we have helped dozens of beauty brands including Mankind, LOOKFANTASTIC and ELEMIS grow their businesses into key industry players with our end-to-end ecommerce solution.
-Get in touch today to see how we can support your brand’s journey.
+From ensuring your product is delivered on time to offering best-in-class marketing solutions, at THG Ingenuity, we have helped dozens of beauty brands including Mankind, LOOKFANTASTIC and ELEMIS grow their businesses into key industry players with our end-to-end ecommerce solution.